Talking about death and dying

 'Difficult Conversations' is a publication designed to help professionals and carers of people with dementia start up conversations about end of life wishes, especially early on in the disease, and to provide support.
 More than 35 million people worldwide and over 800,000 people in the UK have dementia, but people with the disease often receive unequal access to palliative care – in part because of problems discussing end of life issues with someone once they have dementia.

 The guidance, which was developed following conversations with 50 patients, carers and former carers, provides practical advice on a range of issues.
 It also provides a list of useful resources on issues such as advanced care planning and peer support for carers.

-'Difficult Conversations' is available to purchase from the National Council of Palliative Care website priced £5.00, or £2.50 for subscribers.
+'Difficult Conversations' is available to purchase from the shop.
 Buy 'Difficult Conversations'